-The Fulton Chain of Lakes Association was founded in 1968 (fifty years ago) with a mission of protecting the waters of the Fulton Chain of Lakes in New York's Central Adirondacks.
-On this website you will find helpful information about our organization and how you can help us with our mission of preserving and protecting the unique environment of the Fulton Chain of Lakes and surrounding woodlands.
-For over the past fifty years, we have been active in matters involving both water quality and water safety on our lakes.
+The Fulton Chain of Lakes Association was founded in 1968 (over fifty years ago) with a mission to protect the waters of the Fulton Chain of Lakes in New York's Central Adirondacks.
+On this website you will find helpful information about our organization and how you can help us preserve and protect the unique environment of the Lakes and the surrounding woodlands, streams and wetlands.
+We are actively involved in numerous issues such as boater safety, water quality and invasive species.
 Click here for our membership application - we hope you will join us in supporting our mission!

 The eight lakes of the Fulton Chain of Lakes are on the Middle Branch of the Moose River.
 The Moose River is a principal tributary of the Black River which drains the eastern slopes of the Tug Hill and the western slopes of the Adirondack Mountains, a 1,914-square mile area.

 The Fulton Chain of Lakes begins at Eight Lake, about 15-miles northeast of Old Forge, and ends at the Old Forge Dam at Old Forge.
 The outflow from Eight Lake flows through a 1-mile-long natural channel into Seventh and Sixth Lakes, the 0.4-billion cubic feet reservoir formed by the Sixth Lake Dam.
 The outflow from the dam flows down the river for about 0.5-miles into Fifth Lake in the hamlet of Inlet, and then through the “Channel” in Inlet into Fourth Lake.
 First through Fifth Lakes are the 1-billion cubic feet Old Forge Reservoir formed by the Old Forge Dam located about 11-miles southwest from Inlet and Fifth Lake.